zzhhjjj/Megatron-scripts/README.md

 ```

 ### 3. Process the Dataset
-Save the processed dataset to the `datasets/dataset_name/processed` folder.
+Save the processed dataset to the `datasets/dataset_name/processed/tokenizer_name/` folder.
+These variables correspond to the tokenizer and tokenized dataset.
 ```bash
 ./process_data.sh
 ```